dwwoods/my-makers-notes/20251002-Python_Reflections.md

     *Strings*
-    you can just type the name of a string and it will return the string with "your string". alternatively print("string") will give string - i.e. no quotes calling a method doesnt change the original string it just gives you a new output. same tab command gives you auto complete.
+    you can just type the name of a string and it will return the string with "your string". alternatively print("string") will give string - i.e. no quotes calling a method doesn't change the original string it just gives you a new output. same tab command gives you auto complete.
-    >>><string>. + tab and tab again pulls up a list of all the methods!!! <string>.a gives you all the methods starting with a if you press enter at the wrong time you'll get >>>h.strip( ... and all you'll need to do is add the ) after the ... and hit enter. you can chain .methods i.e. .strip().upper() gives an uppercase string with no spaces at start and finish.
+    >>><string>. + tab and tab again pulls up a list of all the methods!!!
+        <string>.a gives you all the methods starting with a
+    if you press enter at the wrong time you'll get >>>h.strip( ... and all you'll need to do is add the ) after the ... and hit enter. you can chain .methods i.e. .strip().upper() gives an uppercase string with no spaces at start and finish.
 The order may matter depending on what we're doing - order is left to right.

     *Lists*
     Lists (& arrays) start at 0.
-    l = [1,2,3,4,]
+    l = [1,3,2,4]
-    sorted(1)
+    sorted(1) gives [1, 2, 3, 4]
+        You called the sorted() function, which created and returned a brand-new list containing the elements of l in sorted order.
+Your original list l was not affected. l.sort() gives blank
+        In REPL, if a command or function returns None, the interpreter simply prints a blank line.
+Since l.sort() modifies the list l directly and returns None, nothing is displayed as output from that specific command.
+However, the list l has been permanently changed. a = l.sort() or print(a) or print(l.sort()) gives None You are assigning the return value of l.sort() to the variable a.
+Since the sort() method always returns None, the variable a is assigned the value None.
+This is why printing a shows None.
+The sorting operation happened to l, not to a. l.sort() followed by print(_) gives [1, 2, 3, 4]
+        This is the correct way to use l.sort().
+You call the method on one line to modify the list.
+Then, on a separate line, you use the (now sorted) list

 ### iPython is better...
     pip install ipython